Montvale, Virginia: Education

 The CDP is served by Bedford County Public Schools.
 Public school students residing in Montvale are zoned to attend Montvale Elementary School, Liberty Middle School, and Liberty High School.

 A branch campus of Central Virginia Community College in nearby Bedford is the closest higher education institution to the CDP.

+Infrastructure

+The Bedford Regional Water Authority operates a public water and wastewater system within the CDP.